nicholasdower/marj/README.md

 SomeJob.due        # Returns SomeJobs which are due to be executed.
 ```

-## Customization
+## Multiple Tables

-It is possible to create a custom record class and jobs interface.
-This enables,
+It is possible to create a custom record class in order to, for instance,
-for instance, writing jobs to multiple databases/tables within a single
+write jobs to multiple databases/tables within a single application.
-application.

 ```ruby
 class CreateMyJobs < ActiveRecord::Migration[7.1]